Photo

 If you need help, have a problem, or would like to report a bug (this is a 1.0 release after all), you can contact me via Micro.blog or email.

 Sumo Theme is launching as version 1.0.
-More features and tweaks are on the roadmap, including a 1.1 release before the end of July 2024.
+More features and tweaks are on the roadmap, including a 1.1 release before the middle of August 2024.

 How Much Does it Cost?